 I do find a small slot canyon carved out by the water.
 Hitch finds a tunnel which lets the creek flow from the other side of the highway.
 I approach the slot canyon and find myself sinking down into the sand and quickly back-pedal out.
 I think this is my first encounter of quicksand.
 I skirt the wet sand keeping to rocks to see how close I can get.
 I can get a few pictures, but that’s all and I have to turn back.
 Meanwhile, Hitch has returned from his tunnel exploration and reports that the creek has less water in that direction.
 The park has issued a flash flood warning for the park and we decide it’s time to head back to the truck and explore the rest Zion East on Highway 9.

 There’s one stop along Highway 9 I’ve been wanting to visit where the sandstone crests like a wave.
 The Slickrock is just west of Keyhole Canyon, the site of the saddest and deadliest canyoneering incident in Zion’s History.
 Slickrock is buffed smooth by water and wind.
 It undulates for miles in rounded waves of varying size.
 I find its shape very pleasing and I feel lucky that it’s just us out here today.

-We move on our drive, stopping at varous picturesque locations.
-One in particular is called Checkerboard Mesa, with its distinctive cross-hatching patterns on a cone-shaped White Cliff formation.
-White Cliff rock, also known as the the White Layer, was red long ago, but alkaline water washed the iron coatings from the rock turning the stone a brilliant white.
+We move on our drive, stopping at various picturesque locations.
+One, in particular, is called Checkerboard Mesa, with its distinctive cross-hatching patterns on a cone-shaped White Cliff formation.
+White Cliff rock, also known as the White Layer, was red long ago, but alkaline water washed the iron coatings from the rock turning the stone a brilliant white.

-Beyond Checkerboard Mesa there are several trailheads to backcoutry hikes.
+Beyond Checkerboard Mesa there are several trailheads to backcountry hikes.
 We drive past the east entrance and through high pastures and to Mount Carmel Junction before turning around.
-Overall, a lovely drive and wholely worth stopping to absorbe some stunning scenery.
+Overall, a lovely drive and wholely worth stopping to absorb some stunning scenery.